Hi, I'm Kenrick (he/him). Welcome!

 I currently lead Main Street Alliance New Jersey, organizing small business owners on progressive policy; and Urban&Out,

 a social impact organization I founded in 2011 that builds community, capacity, and social capital for LGBTQ professionals and leadership of color.

-Previously, he served as the first full-time Executive Director of the Indo-Caribbean Alliance; Director of Education, Career Services, and Community at the YWCA of Queens; Director of Professional Development and Quality Assurance for The Leaguers, Inc; and development officer at Diaspora Community Services.
-He has spoken/presented at 25+ conferences and served on a dozen boards of directors.
+In past roles, I've served as the first full-time Executive Director of the Indo-Caribbean Alliance; Director of Education, Career Services, and Community at the YWCA of Queens; Director of Professional Development and Quality Assurance for The Leaguers, Inc; Manager of the Small Business Support Project at Brooklyn A; and development officer at Diaspora Community Services.

-He co-produced the documentary "Queens At Court", focused on amateur LGBTQ tennis players, and which screened at US and Canadian professional tennis tournaments, and he has played 60+ amateur tennis tournaments, including Gay Games 2010 (Cologne) and 2014 (Cleveland).
+I co-produced "Queens At Court", a short documentary on amateur LGBTQ tennis which screened at US and Canadian professional tennis tournaments, and I've played 70+ amateur tennis tournaments, including Gay Games 2010 (Cologne) and 2014 (Cleveland).

-Born in Guyana and raised in New Jersey, Kenrick lives in Brooklyn, NY.
-He holds a BA in Politics from New York University, and an MS in Urban Policy and Leadership from CUNY-Hunter College.
+I was born in Guyana, raised in the NYC area, and currently live in Newark, NJ.
+I hold a BA in Politics from New York University, and an MS in Urban Policy and Leadership from CUNY-Hunter College.

 *I also smile much more in person than in photos.